-There are over 30 Michigan DNR approved vendors that can deliver RVs and campers to Michigan’s State Parks.
-Many of the vendors listed indicate they can deliver to all of the parks while some serve specific park campgrounds.
+Over 30 Michigan DNR, approved vendors can deliver RVs and campers to Michigan’s State Parks.
+Many of the vendors listed indicate they can deliver to all parks, while some serve specific park campgrounds.
 This is a great option for those who cannot tow a camper themselves.
+With a little planning, you can reserve a motorhome rental in Michigan and have it set up for you in any of Michigan’s State Park campgrounds.

-Camping is considered a family get-a-way activity that is increasing in popularity this year.
+Camping is considered a safe, economical family get-a-way activity that is increasing in popularity this year.
 With many working at home, camping is considered an option for those who can work anywhere.
 Both state parks in Michigan’s Thumb; Albert E. Sleeper and Port Crescent, offer WiFi services.
-This is ideal for those who need to open a laptop and check email or the status of a project at work.
+This is ideal for those who need to open a laptop and check email or a project’s work status.
+Telecommuting while RV camping in a beautiful park setting is a wonderful alternative to working at home.

 The Pop-Up, Camper and RV Rental Process